rumbu13/template-card/README.md

 Variables are optional keys which can contain javascript code and can be refrenced in other fields by prefixing them with `variables`.
 Please note that variables can refer in javascript code other variables as long as they are declared previously.
+Also, variables can access teh entity field simply by `entity`

 ```yaml
 variables: